sjhcockrell/antimony/README.md

     cd antimony
     ./install

 Antimony should be available to use from the command line now.
+Run this to see options:

-    antimony [font.otf];
+    antimony -h

-## Possible Features
+## Future

-* Exporting character ranges.
+Version 0.1 is extremely bare-bones.
+To make it what I'd consider a 1.0 release that actually covers all the basics, Antimony needs:

-* Compressed output.
+* Subsetting with character ranges.
-* Programmatic Em values.
+* Em Square values.
-* Optional file types
+* Compressed output, if/when possible.